Car Seat Grads: How Soon is Too Soon?

 Get your kid a new backpack.
 Let them have their first sleepover.
 Give them a little extra screen time.
 Celebrate summer and the end of another school year with a trip to a water park.
 Don’t celebrate it with a trip to Target to buy a seat they are not yet ready to be in.

 Bottom line: There are lots of milestones to celebrate.
 Car seat stage graduation is not one of them.
 You spend a lot of money of car seats—use them until your child reaches that seat’s stated age, height and/or weight limit.
+Where your child sits matters.

 Sorry kids, mama is taking the wheel on this one.

 Because that is what is safest!
 Your big kid may be ready to ditch their booster car seat but, not so fast!
 Car seat safety doesn’t stop when your child hits big kid status.
 What is safest isn’t always what is convenient or even what your state’s booster seat requirement is.
-In this video, I take you through the 5 Step Test to determine if your kiddo can safely and correctly ride in the vehicle seat without a booster seat.
+In this video, I take you through the 5-Step Test to determine if your kiddo can safely and correctly ride in the vehicle seat without riding in a booster seat.
 The road to car seat safety is a long one.
 Let’s make sure you aren’t speeding ahead too quickly.

-Head over to our Shopify page for our in-depth car seat safety courses & resources for parents of infants to big kids, including buying kits (what car seat should I buy?), an airplane travel course (everything you need to know — from arriving at the airport to getting your rental car), and in-depth courses for both the infant stage and the convertible stage.
-We even have a Car Seat Safety Progression eBook that includes a car seat safety road map, a cheat sheet for your glovebox, and more!
+Head over to our Shopify page for our in-depth car seat safety courses & resources for parents of infants to big kids, including buying kits (what car seat should I buy?), an airplane travel course (everything you need to know — from arriving at the airport to getting your rental car), and in-depth courses (think car seat installation and use) for both the infant stage and the toddler stage.

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.